2 dead, 5 injured in Norfolk mass shooting

 The full tweet says, “Norfolk Police have informed us that several NSU students have been the victims of a shooting at an isolated off-campus location near 50th Street and Hampton Blvd.
 NSU Police have secured the NSU campus.
 Counseling is being made available for any student in need of services.”

-According to NSU, the Norfolk Police investigation has revealed that the shooting happened at a house party and the injured NSU students were bystanders.
+According to NSU, the Norfolk Police investigation has revealed that the shooting happened at a house party that had been advertised on social media and the injured NSU students were bystanders.

+“Apparently, a fight broke out at the party and once the fight started, someone pulled out a gun and started shooting,” Goldsmith said.
+Multiple firearms were involved, he added, including a pistol and a long gun.